 Types of Scars

 As we mentioned above, all scars are not created equal and different people with varying skin textures may be genetically predisposed to more severe and apparent scarring than others.
 Most scars are simply flat and light in color, while others can be raised and dark in color which occurs when your body produces too much collagen as a response to healing.

 These raised scars can be called hypertrophic scars or keloid scars, which are common in both younger people and people with more melanin in their skin.
 Keloid scars can often grow much larger than the size of the original injury.

 One characteristic of a keloid scar is its slow growth.
 In fact, it can take up to a year before you see keloid scarring, and, sometimes, they continue to grow gradually over years.

 Unwanted scarring can be a source of embarrassment or frustration.
 The good news is those frustrating scars can be diminished with scar products with ingredients proven to assist with scarring.
-Rejuvaskin offers a number of different scar products from topical creams and gels to the gold standard in scar heal—silicone scar sheeting.
-The Scar Heal sheeting comes in many different shapes and sizes for your specific type of scar.
+Rejuvaskin offers a number of different scar products from topical scar cream and gels to the gold standard in scar management—silicone scar sheeting.
+The sheeting comes in many different shapes and sizes for your specific type of scar.

 Unsightly scars don’t have to compromise the integrity of your skin’s flawless look and texture.
 Check out Rejuvaskin’s scar healing products today and begin alleviating the look and feel of your scarring.